drvinceknight/list-of-dev-things/README.md

     - [Gists](https://gist.github.com/) (for throw away pieces of code)
     - Dropbox (if you have something in a dropbox folder you can use the 'share a link feature' - this is partcilarly helpful and quick for screenshots)

+## Contributing to this repository

+I would be delighted for contributions to this repository:

+- If you are a student who has worked with me and feel that I am leaving something out or indeed that there are useful tutorials/videos etc then please do add them via pull request.
+- All other contributions are of course welcome, please keep in mind that I am attempting to build a fairly generic list for students assuming only a very basic knowledge of writing code.

+Please do raise an issue if you're not sure if something is worth having.